HappyArno/LightNBT/README.md

 ### Reading & Writing SNBT

 `nbt::str::read` functions are provided to read SNBT from `istream`s.
-The functions return `nbt::Tag` instead of `nbt::NBT` because SNBT usually has no name. `nbt::str::Writer` class is provided to write SNBT to `ostream`s by using its non-static member function `nbt::str::Writer::write`, and configure the format by specifying its objects' non-static data members. `stdWriter`, `noLineFeedWriter` and `compactWriter` are provided as objects of class `Writer` for convenience, so that you can use them like `stdWriter.write()` to write SNBT directly.
+The functions return `nbt::Tag` instead of `nbt::NBT` because SNBT usually has no name. `nbt::str::Writer` class is provided to write SNBT to `ostream`s by using its non-static member function `nbt::str::Writer::write`, and configure the format by specifying its objects' non-static data members. `stdWriter`, `noLineFeedWriter` and `compactWriter` are provided as objects of class `Writer` for convenience, so that you can use them like `stdWriter.write(out, tag)` to write SNBT directly.

 ```cpp
 /// Read SNBT from an input stream